JairoLedezma/test_cicd/README.md

 ```
 keytool -certreq -keyalg RSA -alias jboss -keystore keystore.jks -file certreq.csr
 ```
 Next we must create an SSL certificate for HTTP access to KIE Server, Business central, smart router, https-keystore and provide it to your OpenShift environment as a secret.
 Run the following commnads to accomplish this.
-Ensure that your are on the correct project.
+Ensure that your are on the correct project as these secrets will be only for this project.
 ```
 oc create secret generic kieserver-app-secret --from-file=keystore.jks
 ```